Luis Orta (wrestler)

 Luis Alberto Orta Sánchez (born 22 August 1994) is a Cuban Greco-Roman wrestler who competes at 60 kilograms.
 He claimed the 2020 Summer Olympic gold medal in 2021, and had previously claimed continental championships at the 2018 Central American and Caribbean Games and the 2018 and 2019 Pan American Championships.

+He won one of the bronze medals in the 67 kg event at the 2024 Summer Olympics in Paris, France.